 Cognitive Behavioral Therapy Approach for Managing Pain

-There are three phases of cognitive behavioral therapy for pain relief:
+The three phases of cognitive behavioral therapy for pain relief include the following: